hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 Before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.
 We recommend having separate folders for `code` (or `scripts`), `data`, `docs`, `figures`, and `other` to keep your data organized.

-One way of making new folders in your GitHub Desktop repository is in `Finder`.
-If you navigate to your GitHub Repository, you can right click and create new folder locally.

-For this workshop, we will add folders (and some files) to our repository by [downloading and unzipping the GitHub Desktop workshop materials](../data/githubdesktop_workshop_materials.zip) and moving the individual folders into your GitHub Desktop repository in Finder
+You can make folders in your local GitHub repository just as you normally would in `Finder`, such as by right clicking and selecting `New Folder` from the drop down menu.
+For this workshop, we will add folders (and some files) to our repository by [downloading and unzipping the GitHub Desktop workshop materials](../data/githubdesktop_workshop_materials.zip) and simply moving the individual folders into your GitHub Desktop repository in Finder.

->**Note: only move the folders inside of `githubdesktop_workshop_materials`, but do not move the parent file itself**
+>**Note: only move the folders inside of `githubdesktop_workshop_materials`, but do not move the parent `githubdesktop_workshop_materials` folder itself or the `util_functions.R` file in that folder -- we will get to that file later**

 In Finder, your repository should look like this: